simoneldevig/react-native-static-server/README.md

 _etc._ functionality for selected routes.

 **BEWARE:** _As of now, props and locks are not supported._

+**BEWARE:** _If you have set up the server to serve static assets bundled into the app, the chances are your server works with a readonly location on most platforms (in the case of Android it is anyway necessary to unpack bundled assets to the regular filesystem, thus there the server might be serving from a writeable location already).
+The easiest way around it is to use [mod_alias][Enabling Alias module] to point URLs configured for [mod_webdav] to a writeable filesystem location, different from that of the served static assets._

 To enable [mod_webdav] in the library you need (1) configure your host RN app to build Lighttpd with [mod_webdav] included; (2) opt-in to use it for selected